 Jack Rose Old Lowestoft Society

-The next meeting will be at 7.30 pm on Friday 8 May at Trinity Methodist Church, High Street, when Donald Friston will be talking about the history of Corton School.
-Contact the secretary on 01502 564601 for further details.
+The next meeting will be on Friday 9 October at Trinity Methodist Church, High Street, when Dennis Meadow will be talking about the history of the Oulton Broad Motorboat Club.
+Contact the secretary on 01502 564601 for more details.

 - 1 Centre of Lowestoft is a 'coronavirus hotspot'

 - 2 Woman in her 20s among 31 Covid patients to die in five days at hospital